ULAS-HiPR/AI-utils/sznet/README.md

 Design and train a neural network that can identify safe landing zones for a high-powered rocket.

 ## Steps
-1. Segment an image captures by an onboard camera into different classes (e.g. forest, buildings, field, water, residential, etc.)
+1. Segment an image captured by an onboard camera into different classes (e.g. forest, buildings, field, water, residential, etc.)
 2. Rank the segments by safety and rocket retrievability (e.g. field > forest > water > buildings > residential)
-3. Choose the optimimal landing zone
+3. Choose the optimal landing zone
 4. Calculate approximate coordinates of chosen landing zone using altitude, camera FOV and potentially IMU data.

 ## Goals